WagnerZoega/find_seed_btc_des165/README.eng.md

 ## 🎯 Problem Statement

-The challenge involves finding a specific 12-word BIP39 mnemonic phrase that generates a target Bitcoin address (1EciYvS7FFjSYfrWxsWYjGB8K9BobBfCXw).
-The search space is limited to 34 predefined Portuguese words:
+The challenge involves finding a specific 12-word BIP39 mnemonic phrase that generates a target Bitcoin address X. The search space is limited to 34 predefined Portuguese words:

 ```
 inocente, baseado, global, cadeado, camada, uniforme,